qppd/Smart-Sprayer/README.md

    - User credentials (optional)
 3. The `FIREBASE_CREDENTIALS.h` file is ignored by git to protect sensitive information

+### GSM Recipients Setup
+1. Copy `source/esp32/SmartSprayer/GSM_RECIPIENTS_template.h` to `source/esp32/SmartSprayer/GSM_RECIPIENTS.h`
+2. Add your phone numbers to the recipients array
+3. Set the `numRecipients` variable to the number of active recipients
+4. The `GSM_RECIPIENTS.h` file is ignored by git to protect phone numbers

 ### Security Note
-- Never commit `FIREBASE_CREDENTIALS.h` to version control
+- Never commit `FIREBASE_CREDENTIALS.h` or `GSM_RECIPIENTS.h` to version control
-- Use the provided template to create your credentials file
+- Use the provided templates to create your configuration files
-- Regularly rotate API keys and passwords
+- Regularly rotate API keys, passwords, and phone numbers
 - Use Firebase security rules to protect your database

 ## Installation and Setup